-Ahmet Doğu İpek is known for his watercolor, ink and pencil on paper works produced with a diligent and detailed practice in his meditative style.
+Ahmet Doğu İpek is mostly known for his watercolor, ink and pencil on paper works produced with a diligent and detailed practice in his meditative style.
 However, his technique and themes are always open to novelties.
-In his series that are generally multilayered, complex and monochrome, İpek’s multifaceted relationship with the city and nature is reflected.
+In his series that are generally multilayered, complex and monochrome, İpek’s multifaceted relationship with the city and nature is highly reflected.
 Studying the textures, repetitions and models on micro and macro scale, his earlier and current series are often inspired by patterns, multitudes, masses and organic forms.
 In addition to his works produced with watercolor and ink, İpek has also been realizing installations and site-specific works within various collaborations.